doublemoulinet/Morrowind-Modular-Mod-Guide/BALANCE.md

 	- Click “Clone or download” the zip of all NullCascade’s Morrowind mods
 	- Unzip, selected Proportional Progression and install
 1. [Proportional Progression config file](COMING SOON)
 	- This custom config file enables the levelling scaling of Proportional Progression.
-Tweaked for CCCP.
-Unpack to a project and experiment with the values!
+Tweaked for CCCP
 1. [Putting Power in Willpower](https://www.nexusmods.com/morrowind/mods/45742?)
 1. [Wings of Will](https://www.nexusmods.com/morrowind/mods/46626?)